• Skip to primary navigation

 mayo being mixed into sauce in white bowl

-6. Taste the sauce and add more salt, black pepper, and/or lemon juice to adjust the sauce to your tastes.
+6. For the finishing touch, taste the yogurt dill dip (or yogurt dill sauce!) and add more salt, black pepper, and/or lemon juice as needed, to adjust the dish to your tastes.

 pepper mill grinding pepper into yogurt sauce